Mercedes CLA review - Engines, performance and drive

 The diesel models will suit higher mileage drivers.
 Using the firm’s newer 2.0-litre diesel unit, these are much smoother than oil-burning Mercs of old.
 The diesel CLAs aren’t as quiet as the petrol models on the move, but customers covering big distances will be grateful for their dramatically superior fuel economy.
 There’s only one version (CLA 220 d) available at the moment, but with plenty of torque, it feels as quick and capable as the top-end petrol cars.

-The standard CLA is only available in one trim line with various permutations: AMG Line, complete with sporty styling and large 18 or 19-inch wheels.
-Our test car rode on optional adaptive dampers that are reserved for sporty AMG 35 and 45 models in the UK, and while it rode very nicely, we've not yet tried a car on standard steel springs.
+Our test car rode on optional adaptive dampers that are reserved for sporty AMG 35 and 45 models in the UK, and while it rode very nicely, we've not tried a car on standard steel springs.
 Make sure you take one for a test drive before taking the plunge.

 There are a load of petrol engines to choose from, but only one diesel CLA and no plug-in hybrid at the moment.
 The CLA 180 uses a 1.3-litre turbo petrol engine producing 134bhp; it’ll do 0-62mph in nine seconds, while the 161bhp CLA 200 trims this to 8.2 seconds.
 The differences are marginal, so we wouldn’t bother with the more powerful engine.
 Both feel a little strained under hard acceleration, but take things easy and they impressively quiet and refined.

 Step up to the CLA 220, which uses a 187bhp 2.0-litre engine, and the 0-62mph time tumbles to seven seconds flat.
 This unit is also available with 4MATIC all-wheel drive, but adding that extra traction doesn’t affect performance.
-The CLA 250 is faster still (0-62 in 6.3 seconds), while the AMG 35 and AMG 45 S versions both complete the benchmark sprint in less than five seconds (4.9 and 4.0 seconds respectively).
-Each and every one of these more powerful petrol cars feel quick and composed on the road.
+The CLA 250 e manages 0-62mph in 6.6 seconds, with a top speed of 146mph, while the CLA 250 is faster still (0-62 in 6.3 seconds), while the AMG 35 and AMG 45 S versions both complete the benchmark sprint in less than five seconds (4.9 and 4.0 seconds respectively).

 If diesel is your fuel of choice, the only model available is the CLA 220 d.
 It’ll do 0-62mph in 7.1 seconds and hit 152mph flat out.
 With loads of torque (400Nm) it makes light work of brisk overtakes, without feeling rattly like old Merc diesels.